hiqdev/hipanel-core/docs/LocalHipanel.md

 ## Installation (to be repeated for all applications)

-0. edit `/etc/hosts`, see recommended hosts and IPs
+0. Edit `/etc/hosts`, see recommended hosts and IPs
+1. Environment install
-1. setup nginx proxy with nginx-proxy-common for `127.0.0.2`
+2. Setup nginx proxy with nginx-proxy-common for `127.0.0.2`
-2. `git clone` in a proper directory, see recommended dirs
+3. `git clone` in a proper directory, see recommended dirs
-3. `composer update`
+4. `composer update`
-4. `hidev up`
-5. make symlinks, see below (to be moved in hidev deploy)
+5. Make symlinks, see below (to be moved in hidev deploy)
-6. allow access to docker volume, see below (to be moved in hidev deploy)
+6. Allow access to docker volume, see below (to be moved in hidev deploy)
-7. tweak `.env` (optional, should not be needed)
+7. Tweak `.env` (optional, should not be needed)
+8. Chmod for runtime & public/assets
-8. setup database, see below
+9. Setup database, see below
-9. `docker-compose up -d` (create all required networks and volumes with commands that docker will suggest)
+10. `docker-compose up -d` (create all required networks and volumes with commands that docker will suggest)

+### Environment install

+- PHP install & all needed extensions ```sudo apt install php7.4```
+- Composer install ```curl -sS https://getcomposer.org/installer -o composer-setup.php```
+- Docker install ```sudo apt install docker```
+- Docker-compose install ```sudo apt install docker-compose```
+- JDK install ```sudo apt install default-jre ```(for - local testing)

 ### Recommended hosts and IPs